-How the United Kingdom is structured.
+Structure of the United Kingdom

 The Royal Family

 Wales is a principality (een prinsdom).
 The heir to the throne, HRH (His Royal Highness) Prince Charles, is also known as Prince of Wales.
 Charles is also known as the Duke (Hertog) of Cornwall and the Duke of Rothesay.
 When Charles becomes King, Prince William becomes Prince of Wales.
+Prince William will be the heir to the throne when Charles becomes king.

 The Head of State is HM (Her Majesty) Queen Elizabeth II.
 She has been Queen since 1952.
 Her father was George VI, he was King during the Second World War.